 Grocery Store Rewards Cards or Credit Cards – Sales Strategy 16

-My final supermarket trick and a big one is because grocery rewards are enormous, whether from your Canadian credit card company or a supermarket rewards point card like PC Optimum.
+My final supermarket trick, and a big one, is because grocery rewards are enormous, whether from your Canadian credit card company or a supermarket rewards point card like PC Optimum.

-The minute you update your coupon app on your phone or another computer device, you fall into a sales strategy to get you into the store.
+When you update your coupon app on your phone or another computer device, you fall into a sales strategy to get you into the store.

-The ploy might offer you deals or points when you buy certain products that might not even be on sale; however, you’ll get points.
+The ploy might offer deals or points when you buy certain products that might not even be on sale; however, you’ll get points.

-If you can pair points deal with a credit card offer, coupon, sales price and price match, then perhaps it’s a safe way to save more money.
+If you can pair points deal with a credit card offer, coupon, sales price, and price match, then perhaps it’s a safe way to save more money.

 This would be the optimal and ideal way to get the best bang for your buck at the grocery store.

 However, unlike No Frills and Wal-Mart in Canada, not all stores offer the full line-up.

 Just be aware that you might buy something just because you get points, which might not be the best deal.